abdulghani/blissful-ignorance/notes.md

 but I don't know if that is civilizationally possible to build

-that's we can make existence itself potentially symbolic, just how the brain can navigate singularities symbolically without collapse at least that's how we experience brain and that it's self evidently eduring
+that's how we can make existence itself potentially symbolic, just how the brain can navigate singularities symbolically without collapse at least that's how we experience brain and that it's self evidently eduring